 RLC bearer: RLC and MAC logical channel configuration of a radio bearer in one cell group.

-Secondary Cell Group: in MR-DC, a group of serving cells associated with the Secondary Node, comprising of the SpCell (PSCell) and optionally one or more Scells.
+Secondary Cell Group: in MR-DC, a group of serving cells associated with the Secondary Node, comprising of the SpCell (PSCell) and optionally one or more SCells.

 Secondary node: in MR-DC, the radio access node, with no control plane connection to the core network, providing additional resources to the UE.
 It may be an en-gNB (in EN-DC), a Secondary ng-eNB (in NE-DC) or a Secondary gNB (in NR-DC and NGEN-DC).